 Principles of Fish Aquaculture (FAS 2020 - 4 credits) Schedule: Summer Session I Instructor: Dr. Paul Wills This course teaches hatchery and production techniques for freshwater and marine fish.
 Topics cover broodstock management, spawning, larval husbandry, nursery, and grow-out of several commercially important fish species.
 Design of culture systems, nutrition, bioenergetics, genetics, and health management are covered.

-Principles of Crustacean Aquaculture (FAS 2150 - 4 credits) Schedule: Spring Semester Instructor: Dr. John Scarpa This course teaches methods of culturing crustacean species with an emphasis on marine shrimp.
+Principles of Crustacean Aquaculture (FAS 2150 - 4 credits) Schedule: Spring Semester Instructor: Dr. Susan Laramore This course teaches methods of culturing crustacean species with an emphasis on marine shrimp.
 Topics cover biology and anatomy, hatchery and live feeds production, nursery and growout technology, stocking and feeding practices, harvest and processing, economics and marketing, and regulations.

 Aquatic Animal Health Management (FAS 2252 - 4 credits) Schedule: Fall Semester Instructor: Dr. Susan Laramore This course provides practical training in health management techniques relating to diagnosis and treatment of parasitic, bacterial, viral, nutritional and environmental diseases of cultured fish, bivalves, and shrimp.
 Instruction emphasizes the benefits of maintaining a healthy stock and preventing disease through biosecurity and best management practices.